 The Equator Prize is awarded biennially to recognize and advance local sustainable development solutions for people, nature and resilient communities.
 As local and indigenous groups across the world chart a path towards sustainable development, the Equator Prize shines a spotlight on their efforts by honoring them on an international stage.

 Equator Dialogues are an ongoing series of community-driven meetings and exchanges, held in conjunction with related international forums.
 Equator Dialogues provide opportunities for people to share experiences, develop capacities and influence policy.

 Equator Knowledge is a research, documentation and learning program focused on local best practice in sustainable development.
 The Equator Initiative works with partners to identify, document, and analyze the success factors of local best practice, and to catalyze ongoing peer-to-peer learning, knowledge exchange and replication of best practice.

-To support and compliment its areas of work, the Equator Initiative assumed ownership of the World Network for Indigenous and Local Community Land and Sea Managers (WIN) in July 2013.
+In 2013 the Equator Initiative was invited to incorporate the World Network for Indigenous and Local Community Land and Sea Managers (WIN).

-The WIN – Equator Initiative partnership maximizes opportunities for indigenous and local communities around the world to address the challenges of land degradation, biodiversity conservation and livelihood improvement in a socially equitable manner.
-It also ensures a critical connection is made between local actors on the ground, national governments and international policy makers.
+The Equator Initiative provides opportunities for indigenous peoples and local communities around the world to address the challenges of land degradation, biodiversity conservation and livelihood improvement in a socially equitable manner.
+It also ensures a connection is made between local actors on the ground, national governments and international policy makers.